Practices & Meetings

 The easiest way to get involved is to join the Executive Board.
 You can run for a position when elections are held in November.
 You can find more details about how elections work by reading the constitution.

-In the meantime, you can talk to our Communications Chair, Sofia Gambini, about joining the Communications Committee.
+In the meantime, you can talk to our Communications Chair, Jenna Probst, about joining the Communications Committee.
 You can also volunteer your time to help out with hosting regattas or a multitude of other things that the current EB will inform you of as they come up.